Traffic Management for Flash Sales

 - Make the reservation time as short as possible to avoid aborted sessions from blocking the checkout for other shoppers.
 Longer reservation times increase the chance of artificially prolonged or abandoned events.

-- Consider using a different checkout flow just for hype sale products.
-Allowing carts with a mix of hype sale and regular products adds overhead, because all items in the cart are reserved.
+- Consider using a different checkout flow just for flash sale products.
+Allowing carts with a mix of flash sale and regular products adds overhead, because all items in the cart are reserved.
 In this case, the size of the cart directly impacts the possible throughput for the high-demand sale products.